RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

 # Jokes

-**Disclaimers**:
+Disclaimers:

-1. Some of these jokes might be offensive.
-I personally don't think so but reasonable people can disagree.
-You have been warned.
+1. **Some of these jokes might be offensive.** I personally don't think so but reasonable people can disagree. **You have been warned.**
 2. I'm always on the lookout for new jokes.
 If you have any, please send them my way!

 ## Nerdy